-It may also be useful if an accused intends to plead not guilty and there is a reasonable argument for a key witness's evidence to be tested, for example, so that necessary investigations and inquiries may be made by the defence, in order to prepare for trial.
-The alternative would be an application for a Basha inquiry in the higher court.
-The LRC Report appears to accept that it makes sense for there to be a means to facilitate the giving of evidence in these circumstances in the Local Court, instead.25
+It may also be useful where an accused intends to plead not guilty, and there is a reasonable argument for a key witness's evidence to be tested so that necessary investigations and inquiries may be made by the defence, in order to prepare for trial.
+The alternative would be an application for a Basha inquiry in the superior court.
+The LRC Report appears to accept that it makes sense for there to be a means to facilitate the giving of evidence in these circumstances in the Local Court, instead.